 Escapes the Communist Cuban Revolution

-Gil was not in favor of the revolutionary changes taking place in Cuba under Fidel Castro and with the excuse of a pending Mexican tour, she fled to her country with the master copies for her soon to be released second album.
+Gil was not in favor of the revolutionary changes taking place in Cuba under Fidel Castro and with the excuse of a pending Mexican tour, she fled from her country with the master copies for her soon-to-be-released second album.
 It is believed that LP covers had already been printed in Cuba for the release of the second album under the Rosy label but it is not clear if any actual vinyl was ever pressed on the island.
-On the initial pressings in Mexico the album was called Blanca Rosa Gil - La muñequita que canta, CI-1019, under the Cisne/Rosy label.
+On the initial pressings in Mexico, the album was called Blanca Rosa Gil - La muñequita que canta, CI-1019, under the Cisne/Rosy label.
 The single “Cristal” was number one on the Venezuelan Hit Parade for 5 months.
 She was awarded 3 gold discs for her singles “Sombras” and “Cristal” and was considered the best ballad singer in Cuba for the year 1961.
 Future reprints of the LP have been retitled Cristal but the title "La muñequita que canta" would still continue to appear somewhere on the cover.

 In Mexico for 2 years

-Moves to Miami, Florida for 9 years
+Moved to Miami, Florida for 9 years

 Cubans fleeing the newly established communist government in Cuba, commonly relocated to Mexico, Spain, Puerto Rico and New York but, by far, the largest congregation of expatriated Cubans relocated to Miami.
 The popular city in south Florida was frequently visited by Cubans prior to the revolution and it was only a little over 90 miles away from Cuba.
 It was only natural that Gil would eventually be drawn to the city now populated with her compatriots.
-After about two years in Mexico, she moves to Miami, Florida in the United States and would live there for about 9 years.
+After about two years in Mexico, she moved to Miami, Florida in the United States and would live there for about 9 years.
 She quickly started performing and recording in Miami.
 Her first LP in the US would be recorded for the Maype label in 1964, titled La Triunfadora de Cuba.
 This album was licensed out to the Bravo label and each side was released as a different volume.
-Volume I was released with Gil on side A and one Gil track on side B. The remaining four tracks on side B were performed by Nancy Alvarez, another, lesser-known, female, Cuban singer.
-Similarly, Volume II was released with Gil on side A and one Gil track on side B. Again, the remaining four tracks on side B were performed by Sita del Rey, also, another lesser-known, female, Cuban singer.
+Volume I was released with Gil on side A and one Gil track on side B. The remaining four tracks on side B were performed by Nancy Alvarez, another, lesser-known, female Cuban singer.
+Similarly, Volume II was released with Gil on side A and one Gil track on side B. Again, the remaining four tracks on side B were performed by Sita del Rey, also, another lesser-known, female Cuban singer.
 This was likely a sales ploy to get the buyer to flip the album to listen to the remaining Gil track and invariably become exposed to the lesser-known performer on the following songs.
-Having been married for a few years to Francisco Garcia, it was around this time that she had her daughter that would bear her name, Blanca Rosa.
+Having been married for a few years to Francisco Garcia, it was around this time that she had her daughter who would bear her name, Blanca Rosa.